 How Much Does This Coverage Cost?

-Especially if you have a very low income, there is help available.
-One of the things you may be able to do is get part of your Part D costs paid.
 You may also qualify for help with the actual price of the medications you take, or your copay.
 Not everyone who has Medicare and Part D coverage realizes this help is available, so it’s very important that you explore all your options and consider those choices carefully.
 Saving money and keeping good coverage should be the ultimate goal.

 Avoiding the “Doughnut Hole”

 The doughnut hole, or coverage gap, is a serious concern for people with Medicare Part D coverage.
-You hit this gap comes when you’ve paid in a certain amount for your medications and have reached an initial coverage limit.
+You hit this gap when you’ve paid a certain amount for your medications and have reached an initial coverage limit.
 At that point, the Part D plan has paid as much as they have agreed to cover for your medications during a one-year time frame.
 Of course, you still need your medications, regardless of how much they actually cost.

 Once you reach your initial coverage limit, you’ll be asked to pay a bit more for your medications going forward.
 Fortunately, paying more means you’ll reach the catastrophic coverage phase faster.
-Once you reach that phase, you’ll have a small copayment for the rest of the year, and won’t have to pay nearly as much for your medications.
+Once you reach that phase, you’ll have a small co-payment for the rest of the year, and won’t have to pay nearly as much for your medications.
 Depending on the cost of your needed prescriptions, you may reach the doughnut hole and the catastrophic coverage limit very quickly, or not at all.

-Reducing the Doughnut Hole Costs
+Reducing Doughnut Hole Costs